rictic/jsonriver/README.md

 Parse JSON incrementally as it streams in, e.g. from a network request or a language model.
 Gives you a sequence of increasingly complete values.

-jsonriver is small, fast, has no dependencies, and uses only standard features so it runs in any JS environment that supports modern JS, including browsers, node, bun, deno, etc.
+jsonriver is small, fast, has no dependencies, and uses only standard features so it works without polyfills or special bundle configuration anywhere that supports ES2022.

 Usage: